QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 #### Redirection

 You can use `header` to redirect a user using PHP.
 Note that you must call it before rendering anything, otherwise use an HTML redirect.
-Also note that you must call `exit` right-after, otherwise, the remaining PHP code will still be executed before redirecting.
+Also, note that you must call `exit` right after, otherwise, the remaining PHP code will still be executed before redirecting.

 ```php!
 header("Location: index.php");